stealthman22/100-days-of-code/r2-log.md

 ### DAY 56 (6th November 2019)

 Learnt how to properly setup and connect a db to a server in heroku.
 Also I deployed my front-end to heroku.
 I can finally say I have a working React and Node app deployed to the world.
 It doesn't seem super useful yet, but it has so much potential to build on, and I have learnt so much from it.
-Still have alot of cleanup to do before I can share the link.
+Still, have a lot of cleanups to do before I can share the link.